mloskot/vcpkg-test/README.md

 ## Goals

-* Verify usability of Vcpkg packages selection.
+* Verify usability of selection of Vcpkg packages.
 * Show how to use Vcpkg packages in CMakeLists.txt.
+* Test Vcpkg end-to-end to identify issues and prepare pull requests.

 ## Prerequisites

 * CMake 3.14+
 * Vcpkg (`master`)
 * Visual Studio 2017+

-Optionally:

-* `pip install cmakelint`
+* `pip install cmakelint` (optional)

 ## Programs